rbialoz/ZotReKey/README.md

 Zotero — Rename With Key

-The plugin is in version 0.3.0 changed to not append the identifier key at the end of the filename of the attachment.
-This can be changed later on if needed.
+The plugin has been updated to append the identifier key to the end of the attachment filename.

 ## Installation (development/test):